nus-cs3281/2019/students/amrutPrabhu/resume.md

 #### Teaching Assistant | National University of Singapore (Jan 2018 - Present)

+- CS3244 Machine Learning: Created and updated course material for linear and logistic regression.
 - CS2103 Software Engineering: Guided 2 teams in their SE projects and conduted tutorial sessions focused on UML diagrams, Software Engineering Principles and Patterns, and Software Development Life Cycle.
 - CS1020 Data Structures and Algorithms: Facilitated lab sessions for a group of 40 students.
 Discussed solutions to programming assignements and tests focused around linear data structures, efficient algorithms and hashing.